seifhussam/MARLClassification/docs/experiments/nr_agents experiment.md

 ## Experiment Overview

 - **Experiment Name:**
-    effect of the number of agents on the results obtained
+    Effect of the Number of Agents on Performance

 - **Date:**
   *[30/10/2024]*

+- **Objective:**
+  To evaluate the impact of varying the number of agents (4, 5, and 6) on the performance of a multi-agent reinforcement learning (MARL) classification model.

 ---